pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/sq1-10.png" style="height: 200px; width:auto;">

 Below, we'll break out the sum of payments at the office, customer, and employee level.
 Notice that the tables have been aliased, so that they can be referenced with abbreviations to save us some typing.
-We use <code>INNER JOIN</code>, thereby assuming we are not interested in the data for customers or employees to which no sales are associated.
+We use <code>INNER JOIN</code>, thereby assuming we are not interested in the data for customers and employees to which no sales are associated.

 ```sql
 %%sql